microsoft/winget-pkgs/doc/Authoring.md

 There are a few typical use cases when `AppsAndFeaturesEntries` should be specified in a manifest.

 1. The installer does not write a `DisplayVersion` to registry and either of the following are true:
-    a.
-The `DisplayName` contains the version.
+   1. The `DisplayName` contains the version.

-    b.
-The `ProductCode` contains version.
+   2. The `ProductCode` contains version.

 	In either of these cases, the respective field is required in every manifest to accurately match the installed package version to an available version from the source.